-Our social program includes access to a full calendar of events for members, including lunches and happy hours at local restaurants or members’ homes, outings to museums and theaters, classes, a guest speaker series and more.
+Our social program includes access to a full calendar of events for members, including lunches, coffees and happy hours at local restaurants or members’ homes (or by Zoom), outings to museums and theaters, classes, a guest speaker series and more.

 Members have attended a guided tour of the Holocaust Memorial Museum by a Holocaust survivor, complimentary outings to Hillwood Estate and the Newseum, docent tours of the Kreeger Museum and the Phillips Collection, and multiple outings to Glenstone, to name just a few.
 Members also have enjoyed architectural and garden walking tours as well as Tech Tutors sessions with high school students.

 BMAV sponsors workshops at Connie Morella Library on the third Tuesday afternoon of the month.
 These have included talks on universal design, voice recognition devices, technology, filmmaking, and living wills.
-Our Speaker Series is also open to the public and attendees have enjoyed talks by Bob Levey, Steve Roberts, Connie Morella, James Rosebush, former Chief of Staff to Nancy Reagan,"Master of Disaster" Ken Feinberg, one of the inventors of the internet Steve Crocker, Delegate Marc Korman, Margaret Talev, past president of the White House Correspondents' Association, and many authors.
+Our Speaker Series is also open to the public and attendees have enjoyed talks by Bob Levey, Steve Roberts, Connie Morella, James Rosebush, former Chief of Staff to Nancy Reagan, "Master of Disaster" Ken Feinberg, one of the inventors of the internet Steve Crocker, Delegate Marc Korman, Margaret Talev, past president of the White House Correspondents' Association, and many authors.